YPL Presents: How Judy Blume Rewrote Childhood, With Author Rachelle Bergstein

 Event Details

-You’re invited to an online conversation with bestselling author Rachelle Bergstein as she chats about her newest book, The Genius of Judy.
+You’re invited to an online conversation with bestselling author Rachelle Bergstein as she chats about her newest book, The Genius of Judy: How Judy Blume Rewrote Childhood for All of Us.

 Register here for this special event.

-Her books have garnered her fans of all ages and sold tens of millions of copies.
-But why were people so drawn to them?
+Judy Blume's books have garnered her fans of all ages and sold tens of millions of copies.
+But why are people so drawn to them?
 And why are we still talking about them today?

-In The Genius of Judy, Blume's remarkable story is revealed as never before, beginning with her as a mother of two searching for purpose outside of her home in 1960s suburban New Jersey.
+In The Genius of Judy, Blume's remarkable story is revealed as never before, beginning with her role as a mother of two searching for purpose in 1960s suburban New Jersey.
 The books she wrote starred regular children with genuine thoughts and problems.
-But behind those deceptively simple tales, Blume explored the pillars of the growing women’s rights movement, in which girls and women were entitled to careers, bodily autonomy, fulfilling relationships, and even sexual pleasure.
+But behind those deceptively simple tales, Blume explored the pillars of the growing women’s rights movement.

 Blume’s bravery provoked backlash, making her the country’s most-banned author in the mid-1980s.
-Thankfully, her works withstood those culture wars and it’s no coincidence that Blume has resurfaced as a cultural touchstone now.
-Young girls are still cat-called, sex education curricula are getting dismissed as pornography, and entire shelves of libraries are being banned.
-As we face these challenges, it’s only natural we look to Blume, the grand dame of so-called dirty books.
+Her works withstood those attacks, and it’s no coincidence that Blume has resurfaced as a cultural touchstone today.

 The YPL Presents: Virtual Author series is funded and supported by the Foundation for the Yonkers Public Library.